 - Information about molecular changes that signal a possible disease earlier than any other diagnostic tool

-A Positron Emission Tomography (PET) scanner is a large machine with a round, doughnut shaped hole in the middle.
+A PET scanner is a large machine with a round, doughnut shaped hole in the middle.
 You will lie on a narrow examination table that slides in and out of the machine or tunnel.
-The x-ray tube and electronic x-ray detectors will rotate around you.
+The X-ray tube and electronic X-ray detectors will rotate around you.
 These detectors will record the emission of energy from the radioactive material in your body.
 A computer captures the data provided by the scanner and produces images your doctor will study.
 A technologist will operate the scanner from a separate room, but will be in constant contact with you during the entire test.

 - If you are claustrophobic, talk to your doctor well in advance of the exam about giving you something to help you relax.